nembrinj/protofablab/topics/01_arduino/Final Project/Readme.md

 * a schema of the concept of your project is missing in the tutorial.
 As is missing an electrical schema….Linking your presentation is not a solution.
 Take a look at your tutorial: would you be willing to read it without schema/electrical schema?
   ❌Sandro

 * You should generalize your idea: why is this project interesting for programming arduino boards in general?
-Your intro should be much more interesting to invite the reader to engage in following the tutorial.  ✅ALEXANDRU
+Your intro should be much more interesting to invite the reader to engage in following the tutorial.  ✅ Sandro + Alexandru

 * The tutorial follows exactly the code.
-This is probably not the best option in terms of explaining your project (and even explaining the code).  ❌ALEXANDRU
+This is probably not the best option in terms of explaining your project (and even explaining the code).   ✅Alexandru

-* There is no presentation of a successful run (video?image?)       ✅ALEXANDRU
+* There is no presentation of a successful run (video?image?)       ✅Alexandru  -->